ravikumar3108/nspl-st/React JS/sandeep/README.md

 For Routing :-  npm i react-router-dom
 Props :- by the props we can send data one component to another component

+Hooks:- React Hooks are JavaScript functions that enable the use of state and other React features within functional components